-The City of Burlingame adopts the following local amendments to California Energy Code, 2019 Edition, Title 24, Part 6 of the California Code of Regulations: § 100.0 - Scope (e) Sections applicable to Multifamily Buildings.
+The City of Burlingame adopts the following local amendments to California Energy Code, 2019 Edition, Title 24, Part 6 of the California Code of Regulations: § 100.0 - Scope (e) Sections applicable to Nonresidential Buildings.
 The proposed Ordinance shows where changes were made to the California Energy Code.
 Plain text is the State's code; underlined text shows additions; and strikethroughs indicate deletions.
 The Ordinance will be incorporated as a clean version without edits.
 TABLE 100.0-A and this subsection list the provisions of Part 6 that are applicable to different types of buildings covered by Section 100.0(a).

-All buildings.
+- 1. All buildings.
 Sections 100.0 through 110.12 apply to all buildings.
-EXCEPTION to Section 100.0(e) 1: Spaces or requirements not listed in TABLE 100.0-A.

-2. Newly constructed buildings

-A. All newly constructed buildings.
-Sections 110.0 through 110.12 apply to all newly constructed buildings within the scope of Section 100.0(a).
-In addition, newly constructed buildings shall meet the requirements of Subsections B, C, D or E, as applicable; and Multifamily Buildings shall be All-Electric Buildings as defined in Section 100.1(b).
-Projects that have been submitted to the Planning Division or have been granted entitlements before the effective date of this ordinance are not required to meet the all-electric requirements.
+EXCEPTION to Section 100.0(e) 1: Spaces or requirements not listed in TABLE 100.0-A. - 2.
+Newly constructed non-residential buildings - A. All newly constructed buildings.
+Sections 110.0 through 110.12 apply to all newly constructed buildings within the scope of Section 100.0(a.
+In addition, newly constructed buildings shall meet the requirements of Subsections B, C, D or E, as applicable; and Nonresidential Buildings shall be All-Electric Buildings as defined in Section 100.1(b).

+Exception 1: Projects that have been submitted to the Planning Division or have been granted entitlements before the effective date of this ordinance are not required to meet the all-electric requirements.
+If the Chief Building Official grants a modification pursuant to this Exception, the applicant shall comply with the prewiring provision of Note 1 below.